top of page

 difficult.

-these can have devastating effects on women in the workplace.
+These can have devastating effects on women in the workplace.

 There is a growing recognition of the need to support women in the

-menopause transition and the more that women, male colleagues and
+menopause transition and the more that women, male colleagues, and

 employers know and can do to help the better.